nanoporetech/megalodon/README.rst

     - Default run mode is diploid.
 To run in haploid mode, set ``--haploid`` flag.
   - Future additions:

+    - Phased VCF output
     - Phased read calls
     - Improved phase-aware per-read sequence variants calls
-    - Phased VCF output

 Computing
 ---------

 Megalodon processes reads from a queue using a pool of workers.
 The number of workers is set using the ``--processes`` argument.
-Each process is linked to a taiyaki basecalling backend.
+Each process is linked to a taiyaki basecalling backend and a separate thread for reference mapping.
+The threaded mapping interface allows megalodon to load the reference (via ``mappy``) into shared memory.

 In order to use GPU resources the ``--devices`` argument can be set.
 If ``--devices`` is set, the taiyaki backends will be distribured evenly over the specified ``--devices``.
-In order to control the GPU memory usage, the ``--max_concurrent_chunks`` argument allows a user to restrict the maximum number of chunks to process concurrently (per ``--process``).
+In order to control the GPU memory usage, the ``--max-concurrent-chunks`` argument allows a user to restrict the maximum number of chunks to process concurrently (per ``--process``).
+Note that the model parameters must (currently) be loaded into each GPU process and thus limits the number of GPU processes that can be spawned per GPU.

-The ``--chunk_size`` and ``--chunk_overlap`` arguments allow users to specify read chunking, but signal normalization is always carried out over the entire read.
+The ``--chunk-size`` and ``--chunk-overlap`` arguments allow users to specify read chunking, but signal normalization is always carried out over the entire read.

+A number of helper processes will be spawned in order to perform more minor tasks, which should take minimal compute resources.
+These include enumerating read ids and files, collecting and reporting progress information and getting data from read processing queues and writing outputs (basecalls, mappings, SNPs and modified bases).

 Compatibility
 -------------

 The model and calibration files included with megalodon are applicable only to MinION or GridION R9.4.1 flowcells.
-New models trained with taiyaki can be used with megalodon, but in order to obtain the highest performance the megalodon (SNP and modified base) calibration files should be reproduced for any new model.
+New models trained with taiyaki can be used with megalodon, but in order to obtain the highest performance the megalodon (SNP and modified base) calibration files should be reproduced for any new model (TODO provide walkthrough).

 The included model contains 5mC and 6mA capabilities.
-5mC was trained only in the E. coli (CCWGG) and human (CpG) contexts while the 6mA was trained only on the E. coli (GATC) context.
+5mC was trained only in the human (CpG) and E. coli (CCWGG) contexts while the 6mA was trained only on the E. coli (GATC) context.
-Modified base detection outside of these contexts has not been tested and may produce sub-par results.
+Modified base detection outside of these contexts has not been tested and may produce sub-optimal results.
 As noted above newly trained models using taiyaki can be used with megalodon, but calibration files should be reproduced for each new model.

 Licence and Copyright
 ---------------------

-(c) 2018 Oxford Nanopore Technologies Ltd.
+|copy| 2019 Oxford Nanopore Technologies Ltd.

+.. |copy| unicode:: 0xA9 .. copyright sign

-Flappie is distributed under the terms of the Oxford Nanopore Technologies, Ltd.  Public License, v.
+Megalodon is distributed under the terms of the Oxford Nanopore Technologies, Ltd.  Public License, v.
 1.0.
 If a copy of the License was not distributed with this file, You can obtain one at http://nanoporetech.com